 OMED offers the following programs:

-- Academic Support Services – Provide study sessions, guided group study, free tutoring, ILARC, academic coaching and concept classes to students year‐round.
+- Academic Support Services – Provide study sessions, guided group study, free 1-1 and drop-in tutoring, ILARC, academic coaching and concept classes to students year‐round.

 - African American Male Initiative (AAMI) – Provides academic resources, motivation, mentoring, and leadership training to support the enrollment, retention, graduation, and professional development of Black/African American men at Georgia Tech.

 - Challenge – A 5‐week summer residential academic program for incoming first‐year students; designed to strengthen student success academically, culturally, and professionally.

 - Edge – Offers support from upper‐class peer mentors to assist first-year students by hosting mentor-mentee sessions, workshops, advocacy and outings throughout the academic year.

 - Focus – A 4-day immersive program designed to attract and recruit the nation’s best and brightest diverse students to pursue graduate studies and careers in academia.